sys-bio/tellurium/docs/antimony.rst

    E1: at(x>=5): y=3, x=r+2;

-(you may also claim an event is 'in' a compartment just like everything else ('E1 in comp1:').
+(you may also claim an event is ‘in’ a compartment just like everything else (‘E1 in comp1:’).
 This declaration will never change the compartment of anything else.)

 In addition, there are a number of concepts in SBML events that can now be encoded in Antimony.
-If event assignments are to occur after a delay, this can be encoded by using the 'after' keyword:
+If event assignments are to occur after a delay, this can be encoded by using the ‘after’ keyword:

 ::